Androlax2/custom-elements/Accordion/README.md

 </nav-accordion>
 ```

-nav-accordion can have two attributes :
+nav-accordion can have 3 attributes :

 allow-toggle => Allow for each toggle to both open and close its section.
 Makes it possible for all sections to be closed.
 Assumes only one section may be open.

 allow-multiple => Allow for multiple accordion sections to be expanded at the same time.
 Assumes data-allow-toggle otherwise the toggle on open sections would be disabled.

+(boolean) (default: true) allow-user-events => Allows to specify if the user has the right to control the accordion or not.
+If this is set to false, you will have to open and close the accordions from the code after the first instantiation

 nav-accordion-item NEED 2 attributes :